szabgab/slides/python/boolean.md

 {id: incorrect-use-of-conditions}

 {aside}
-In your normal speach you could probably say something like "If status_code is 401 or 302, do something.".
+In your normal speech you could probably say something like "If status_code is 401 or 302, do something.".
 Meaning status_cone can be either 401 or 302.

 If you tried to translate this into code directly you would write something like this: